Duopoly (broadcasting): History

 Twinsticks were first allowed in 1967, as a way to help expand CTV service to smaller markets.
 In the original twinstick model, the second station was a rebroadcaster of a CTV station in a larger market, to which the small market's existing CBC affiliate would be granted the advertising sales rights.

 As the company's advertising revenue grew, the CTV transmitter would eventually become an originating station in its own right, and in theory would eventually be sold to another broadcaster.
 However, in many cases the subsequent sale never happened, as the community's economic growth failed to lend itself to competition between multiple television broadcasters.
 In other markets where the CRTC had licensed competing broadcasters, such as Northern Ontario, twinstick mergers were subsequently allowed to permit the survival of both television stations after similar economic difficulties were encountered.

 With the cross-national consolidation of media ownership, nearly all of the original twinstick stations no longer share ownership with their former twin stations.
 However, the second type of twinstick, involving media consolidation in larger markets, began to arise in the 1990s.

 Small markets

 Up until February 2010, twinsticks of this type outside of Quebec involved CTV and CBC Television affiliates.
-Currently both small-market twinsticks in English Canada consist of Global and CTV affiliates.
+Currently the only small-market twinstick in English Canada consists of Global and CTV affiliates.